 Mechanics are simple and original at once.
 Movement around the track is done by throwing different dice – one for each gear.
-Higher gears take you further, but the twist is that you have to “stop” for corners (end your turn in the colored area of the corner), meaning you have to take them in lower gears.
-Otherwise, you risk taking damage to your tires or other components or even spinning out and retiring.
+Higher gears take you further, but the twist is that you have to slow down for corners (end your turn in the colored area of the corner), meaning you have to take them in lower gears.
+Otherwise, you risk taking damage to your tires, other components or even spinning out and retiring.

-Changing gears one up/down is free, while changing more gears comes with a penalty to your gearbox.
+Changing gears one up/down is free while changing more gears comes with a penalty to your gearbox.
 If your components are too damaged, you are out of the race.
-Race lasts for one or more laps.
+The race lasts for one or more laps.

-- Deep dice-rolling mechanism, simulating gear changes and component wear.
+- A deep dice-rolling mechanism, simulating gear changes, and component wear.

 - A lot of additional content (real tracks) available.

 - More players the merrier.

 Designer: Richard Garfield